davidlowryduda/processing_sketches/Tangents/index.markdown

   random way.
 It may take a few refreshes to get something interesting.
 - Adding noise and rythm yields [this sketch](random_curve_noise.html), which I find rather entrancing.
+- Going in a different direction: in [this sketch](sine_by_parabolas_envelope.html) we plot the sine and many of its quadratic approximators.
+Also glorious.

 ## Thoughts